About this Project

 Visitors to Old Rag Mountain, including hikers on the Saddle, Ridge, and Ridge Access trails, will need to obtain an Old Rag day-use ticket in advance, in addition to a Park entrance pass.
 The orange-highlighted trails on the map below show which trails require a ticket.
 The red-shaded area shows the entire area where a day-use ticket is required to camp, travel, fish, etc. The trails, roads, and areas that aren't highlighted do not require an Old Rag day-use ticket, including Weakley Hollow Fire Road.

-During the one-year pilot project, each Old Rag day-use ticket will cost $1.00.
+During the pilot project, each Old Rag day-use ticket will cost $1.00.

 Purchase Old Rag day-use tickets online in advance or by calling 877-444-6777.
 You must have an account with Recreation.gov in order to purchase tickets.
 Tickets will not be sold in person at the Old Rag entrance station, because there is currently no internet service at the station.
 Also be aware that cell service is not reliable at the Old Rag entrance station, so plan to purchase your ticket before arriving in the Park.

 Yes.
 Each Old Rag day-using hiking ticket only covers one person, so a group of four hikers will need to have four separate tickets before they will all be allowed to hike in the Old Rag area.
 Every person is required to have a ticket, no matter what age.

 Your Old Rag day-use hiking ticket is good any time, from 12:00 a.m. to 11:59 p.m., on the date that you selected when purchasing your ticket.
 Tickets are required to hike in the Old Rag area (Saddle, Ridge, and Ridge Access trails) at any time of day, even before sunrise or after sunset.